WWW UBO

 Zarko Whoopsie's Jazz Rocket

 Further out from the impact site, people hit by the initial jazz wave would be sent into a state of jazz trauma from which they might never recover.
-They may be able to tap the odd foot, nod their head in what they understand to be a rhythmical fashion and utter phrases 'dig those crazy rhythms, sister', but they will be no good for anything else.
+They may be able to tap the odd foot, nod their head in what they understand to be a rhythmical fashion and utter phrases like 'dig those crazy rhythms, sister', but they would be no good for anything else.

 And there are even more worrying possibilities.
 A jazz explosion could create a blast wave of funk, causing horrible mutations.
 It would also produce toxic fallout which could only be neutralised by sealing it in rock and dumping it at sea.
 And it must be hard rock: prog rock, acid rock or AOR just aren't up to the job.